patt204/Portfolio/README.md

 * "Analiza danych i programowanie w Pythonie" (10.2022)  - a course at the training company LabMasters (https://labmasters.pl/).
 The scope of the course: introduction to the Python and Jupyter Notebook environment, flow control, functions and objects, NumPy and Scipy, Pandas, Visualizations).
 * "Data Warehouse" (06.2021) - 1-hour training organized by company Accenture.
 * "Basics of Visual Basic for Application (VBA) & SAP Scripting" (09.2020) - internal course organized by company Infosys.
+* "Skuteczne zarządzanie projektami" - (11.01.2018) -  - training as part of the job fair event, scope of training: trends and research in the development of the project management discipline; planning and progress control tools: market analysis, Kanban, Vonnegut Strategy, SMART goals, Gantt chart; workshop on the development of managerial competences; project management support software: MS Project, Asana.
+* "System 365 Microsoft Dynamics" (06.2017) - training as part of the job fair event.
+* "Lean Management - kultura ciągłego doskonalenia na przykładzie HTL-STREFA S.A."
+(04.2017) - training as part of the job fair event.